Training Outcomes Within Your Budget!

 AutoCAD is renowned for its 2D drafting and detailing capabilities.
 It offers a comprehensive toolset for creating precise technical drawings, blueprints, and schematics.
 It excels in creating accurate 2D designs and annotations.

 On the contrary, Fusion 360 goes beyond traditional 2D drafting and provides a wide range of design capabilities.
-It offers robust 3D modelling tools, including parametric modelling, assembly design, sculpting, rendering, and simulation.
+It offers robust 3D modelling tools, including Parametric Modelling, assembly design, sculpting, rendering, and simulation.
 Fusion 360 is better suited for complex 3D design projects.

-2) Collaborative features
+2) Collaborative Features

 While AutoCAD does have some collaboration capabilities, it is not as comprehensive and advanced as Fusion 360.
 Teamwork in AutoCAD typically involves sharing files and taking turns working on them.
 Real-time collaboration is limited.

-3) Pricing and licensing options
+3) Pricing and Licensing Options

 AutoCAD bases its licensing model, which could be a purchased perpetual one or a yearly subscription, on the subscription period.
-The cost can be much cheaper compared to governmental programs, but it may be higher, especially for individuals or small businesses.
+The cost can be much cheaper compared to governmental programmes, but it may be higher, especially for individuals or small businesses.

-So, Fusion 360 is available on a subscription basis with a comparatively cheap price as compared to other high-end designer software.
+So, Fusion 360 is available on a subscription basis with a comparatively cheap price compared to other high-end designer software.
 Apart from that, it also enables the students, educational institutions and startups who meet the conditions to have free subscriptions.

-4) Learning curve
+4) Learning Curve

 AutoCAD has a steeper learning curve, particularly for beginners new to CAD software.
 Its extensive feature set and complex interface may require some time and dedication.

 Contrarily, Fusion 360 has a more user-friendly interface and provides ample learning resources and tutorials.
-It is considered more beginner-friendly, making it easier for users to get started with 3D modelling and design.
+It is considered more beginner-friendly, making it easier for users to get started with 3D Modelling and design.

-5) Integration with other tools and platforms
+5) Integration with Other Tools and Platforms

 AutoCAD has many add-ons and plugins, allowing users to extend its functionality and customise their workflows.
 It integrates well with other Autodesk products, such as Inventor and Revit, creating a comprehensive design ecosystem.